ZakirG/generative-daw/README.md

 - Melody generation informed by stable/unstable tone analysis, structural tone/embellishment principles
 - Rhythm generation informed by selections of culturally specific macro-rhythms (clave 3/2, clave 2/3, reggaeton bounce, trap rhythms, ...)
 - A responsive DAW-like interface wrapped in a modern Bootstrap layout

+#### Stretch goals for a possible version 0.02:
+- Draggable and resizable piano roll notes with http://interactjs.io/
+- A lyric generator that responds to drawn melodies using an Hidden Markov Model
+- Machine learning algorithms applied to a dataset of MIDI files from pop music

 Credit to <a href='https://ankursethi.in/2016/01/13/build-a-sampler-with-angular-2-webaudio-and-webmidi-lesson-1-introduction-to-the-webaudio-api/'>Ankur Sethi</a>